Cisco ACI Releases Changes in Behavior

 For information about the Cisco ACI App Center, see the Cisco ACI App Center User Guide.

 The configuration mode of the Cisco APIC NX-OS-style CLI is no longer supported.
-Other functionality on the APIC CLI such as the UNIX CLI is still available.
+Other functionality on the APIC CLI such as the EXEC mode and UNIX CLI are still available.

 For information about the NX-OS-style CLI, see the Cisco APIC NX-OS Style CLI Configuration Guide, Release 4.2(x) and Later.